 Academic Advising Centers

 Academic advising centers are housed in each college and staffed by full-time academic advisors.
-Undeclared/exploratory students are advised through the Islander Transition Center located in the Faculty Cen.
+Undeclared/exploratory students are advised through the Department of Undergraduate Studies located in the Faculty Center.
 Full-time academic advisors are available to assist students with their educational plans, course selections, degree requirements, and other academic matters.
 Academic advisors support students from the time of their initial enrollment to the successful attainment of their educational goals.
 An additional feature of the academic advising program is the direct involvement of University faculty as advisors or career mentors.
 To learn about advising, visit the Academic Advising web site.

 Office of Academic Testing